pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

           If this is activated (here for `transverse` planes), the highest peak in the whole spectrum is automatically assumed to be the driven tune.
           From those we can specify the difference to the natural tunes, by activating the `Nat.
 Deltas`, instead of the natural tunes themselves.
           Now, no matter the tune drift (if the tunes are kept updated in Multiturn), the unperturbed natural tune should always be, where we expect it.<br>
           :fontawesome-solid-triangle-exclamation: **Beware that the signs between the `Nat.
-Deltas` and Multiturns are inverted,** <br>
+Deltas` and Multiturn are inverted,** <br>
            as Multiturn uses the &Delta; to specify the excitation frequency based on the natural tune, while the GUI/harpy searches for the natural tune at &Delta; from the driven tune.
           </p>
           <figure>